Words and phrases that describe human behaviour in Luchazi

 - Vuoloke = integrity.

-Derogatory Words and phrases
+Derogatory words and phrases in Luchazi

-are words or phrases that ridicule or, and tend to disparage, belittle or
+Derogatory words are words or phrases that ridicule or, and tend to disparage, belittle or detract.
+These words and phrases can often be considered offensive.

-- Celo = simpleton, dunce, idiot, imbecile, thickhead
+- Celo = simpleton, dunce, idiot, imbecile, thickhead.

-person lacking in judgment or prudence, a harmlessly deranged person or one
+- Ciheve = fool, prat, a person lacking in judgment or prudence, a harmlessly deranged person or one lacking in common powers of understanding. a stupid or foolish person.

 - Cimbali = lackey, a footman, or someone who does menial task or runs errands for his master.